ydkmlt84/Maintainerr_docs/Tutorials/Tutorial_S01E02.md

 ## Simple AND

 - 1: We could add Rule 1 that states `Plex-Date Added` `before` `amount of days` `60`.
 Rule 2 that states AND `Plex-Times Viewed` `bigger` `number` `5`.
   - This would not catch our movie because it has a *Times Viewed* value of 4 and we need it to match <font color=yellow> (rule 1 AND rule 2)</font>.
 It does match rule 1 but it does not match rule 2.
-If another movie in the library was added 60 days ago or more **AND** it had a view count of 10.
+If another movie in the library was added 60 days ago or more **AND** it had a view count of more than 5.
 It **WOULD** get added to this rule.
 </br>

 **Let's try one more.**